guest@tfb:~$ cat analysis/defi-lending-yield-tax.md

 Lending and yield: where there is support for treating it as income

-Where the income comes from the economic transfer of crypto-assets to a protocol or to third parties, the relevant administrative line points towards classifying it as investment income —the transfer to third parties of one’s own capital under Article 25.2 of the Personal Income Tax Act (LIRPF)— provided the taxpayer is not carrying on an organised business activity vis-à-vis clients.
-Ruling V1766-22 is the reference for staking, and V0648-24 confirms that the DGT operates within that same framework when analysing the income generated by more complex liquidity and lending structures.
+Where the income comes from the economic transfer of crypto-assets to a protocol or to third parties, the relevant administrative line points towards classifying it as investment income —the transfer to third parties of one’s own capital under Article 25.2 of the Personal Income Tax Act (LIRPF)— provided the activity does not amount to a self-directed organisation of means of production and human resources (Article 27.1 LIRPF).
+The distinction is no minor matter, and it is worth being precise about it, because the boundary is more poorly defined than is usually assumed: the DGT confirmed this classification even for a taxpayer acting as a validator, finding that the validation was carried out automatically and with minimal resources, without an organisation sufficient to constitute a business activity (V1766-22).
+The boundary, then, is not the existence of clients, but the degree of organisation of means.
+That ruling is the reference for staking, and V0648-24 confirms that the DGT operates within that same framework when analysing the income generated by more complex liquidity and lending structures.

 Liquidity pools and LP tokens: what the doctrine resolves and what it leaves open